wieslawsoltes/AvaloniaBook/Chapters/Chapter04.md

 ## Practice and validation
 1. Modify your project so the same `App` supports both desktop and single-view lifetimes.
 Use a command-line switch (`--mobile`) to select `StartWithSingleViewLifetime` and verify your `MainView` renders inside a mobile head (Android emulator or `dotnet run -- --mobile` + `SingleView` desktop simulation).
 2. Register a logging provider using `Microsoft.Extensions.Logging`.
-Log the current lifetime type inside `OnFrameworkInitializationCompleted` and observe the output.
+Log the current lifetime type inside `OnFrameworkInitializationCompleted`, subscribe to `ShutdownRequested`, and record when the app exits.
 3. Add a simple DI container (as shown) and resolve `MainWindow`/`MainView` through it.
 Confirm disposal happens when the app exits.
 4. Create a headless console entry point (`BuildAvaloniaApp().Start(AppMain)`) and run a unit test that constructs a view, invokes bindings, and pumps the dispatcher.
+5. Wire `Dispatcher.UIThread.UnhandledException` and verify that handled exceptions keep the app alive while unhandled ones terminate.
-5. Intentionally throw inside `OnFrameworkInitializationCompleted` and observe how logging captures the stack.
+6. Intentionally throw inside `OnFrameworkInitializationCompleted` and observe how logging captures the stack.
 Then add a `try/catch` to show a fallback dialog or log and exit gracefully.

 ## Look under the hood (source bookmarks)
 - `AppBuilder` internals: [`src/Avalonia.Controls/AppBuilder.cs`](https://github.com/AvaloniaUI/Avalonia/blob/master/src/Avalonia.Controls/AppBuilder.cs)